From Istanbul to Izmir: 4 Best Ways to Get There

 This is the quickest transport option between Istanbul and Izmir, with a flight time of 70 minutes - useful if you want to combine the Byzantine and Ottoman monuments of Istanbul with the Roman ruins of Ephesus on a short trip.

-Izmir Adnan Menderes Airport is 16 kilometers south of central Izmir.
+Izmir Adnan Menderes Airport is 16 kilometers south of central Izmir and is well connected by public transport.

 For buses, hop on either the Havaş airport-bus or public bus 202, which both run between the airport arrivals hall and the central city.